DallasSchauer/Spring-Sports-Organizer/README.md

 ============

 Near future:
+- Add new logo and link on footer
 - Make more events, teams, and managers
 - Merge accounts and players
 - Make some players for multiple sports